MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Utility/Get-Variable.md

 ### System.Management.Automation.PSVariable

-By default, this cmdlet returns a **AutomationPSVariable** object for each variable that it gets.
+By default, this cmdlet returns an **AutomationPSVariable** object for each variable that it gets.
 The object type depends on the variable.

 ### System.Object[]